 PARENT SURVEYS & FEEDBACK

 AYS wants to hear regularly from all the parents and children it serves.
-To assist in gathering feedback, AYS may conduct a parent satisfaction survey during the summer.
-If you ever have any questions or suggestions for Summer Enrichment programming, please feel free to speak directly with your Youth Development Leader or contact the administrative office at 317-283-3817.
+To assist in gathering feedback, AYS may conduct satisfaction surveys, self-assessments and participate in accreditation processes.
+Parents and children are asked to participate from time to time in these efforts.
+If you ever have any questions or suggestions for AYS programming, please feel free to speak directly with your AYS Youth Development Leader or contact the administrative office at 317-283-3817.

 Parents may request a conference with their Youth Development Leader or a member of AYS’ administration as needed.
 AYS may request a parent conference to work with families and learn how to best serve their children.
 AYS asks that parents make themselves available within two business days of any request for a parent conference.